FAQ about the Pre-Pharmacy Program

 Applicants can complete the first two years of the three year pre-pharmacy curriculum at a Mississippi community college.
 However, the third year of courses are upper division courses that can only be taken at a four-year institution.

 Does the School of Pharmacy accept online coursework?

-Yes, as long as the course meets all university requirements it will be accepted.
+Yes, a course will be accepted as long as it meets all university requirements.

 Are pre-pharmacy students eligible for School of Pharmacy scholarships?

 Pre-pharmacy students are not eligible for School of Pharmacy scholarships, but are eligible for other scholarship and financial aid opportunities offered by the UM Financial Aid Office.

 Why is tuition higher for pre-pharmacy students than other UM undergraduate students?

 Tuition differential charged to pre-pharmacy students is applied to provide more resources for pre-pharmacy students.
 These include tutoring scholarships to more senior pharmacy students who serve as tutors for pre-pharmacy students; availability of one-on-one advising within the pharmacy school; the chance to join professional clubs and student organizations; and opportunities for networking.